Gjuarez9/Stock-Analysis/README.md

 ### Results

+I first had to refactor the original script to analyze the new set of tickers i was given.
+I was also to do this at a much faster and more efficient speed in order to prove that my modifications worked.
+In order to ensure that my new script worked I also added the following code at the end of my loop.
 ```
     endTime = Timer
     MsgBox "This code ran in " & (endTime - startTime) & " seconds for the year " & (yearValue)

 End Sub
 ```
+then when you ran the analysis and entered your prompted year, you got the time it took to run the analysis.

+*Here is the time for 2017.
 <img width="229" alt="VBA_Challenge_2017" src="https://user-images.githubusercontent.com/107452167/199657281-57cc2861-d383-424e-8f5c-419658e084c1.png">

+*Here is the time for 2018.
 <img width="238" alt="VBA_Challenge_2018" src="https://user-images.githubusercontent.com/107452167/199657262-269e8c3d-b8e1-407c-9a4f-04d63d038ca5.png">